Graphon Quantum Filtering Systems: Preliminaries

-This definition of step kernel enables us to consider the limiting behavior of a sequence of graphs using the cut metric.
-A sequence of dense graphs $(G_N)_{N \geq 0}$ is said to converge to a graphon if their corresponding step kernels converge (in cut norm) to a graphon function $w$.
+This definition of a step kernel allows us to study the limiting behavior of a sequence of graphs using the cut metric.
+A sequence of dense graphs $(G_N)_{N \geq 0}$ is said to converge to a graphon $w$ if their associated step kernels converge to $w$ in the cut norm.